mendezdev/vm-net-test/README.md

 # NET Test

-This is a simple Net test, maded in Visual Stuido 2013, framework 4.5.2, Entity Framework 6.2.0.
+This is a simple Net test, made in Visual Studio 2013, framework 4.5.2, Entity Framework 6.2.0.

 ## Restore packages
 To restore the packages just build the solution.